Known Limitations

 Transparency matters.
 Here's what the Google platform doesn't let us do — and what we do instead.

-Mermaid Toolkit for Google Docs™ runs entirely inside Google Docs™ using Apps Script.
-While this keeps your data private and requires no external server, it also means we inherit every limitation of the Google Apps Script sandbox and the Docs API.
+Mermaid Toolkit runs entirely inside Google Docs using Apps Script and the DocumentApp API.
+While this keeps your data private and requires no external server, it also means we inherit every limitation of the Apps Script sandbox and what DocumentApp exposes to Google Workspace add-ons.
 Below are the ones you're most likely to notice.

 Code Blocks Inserted as Tables